TUB-DVG/vDistrict/doc/user_windows.md

 - [`django-citydb`](https://github.com/TUB-DVG/djangoCityDB) - Interface to 3DCityDB, with GIS-based web app.
 - [`django-uesmodels`](https://git.rwth-aachen.de/EBC/Team_UES/living-roadmap/django-uesmodels) - Enables usage of uesmodels/uesgraphs in combination with `django-citydb` - Currently not maintained and updated.
 - [`django-teaser`](https://github.com/TUB-DVG/djangoTEASER) - Enable export and import of TEASER models in combination with `django-citydb`
+- [`django-SRI`](https://github.com/TUB-DVG/djangoSRI) - Enable export and import of SRI models in combination with `django-citydb` -> currently not published.

 You will find detailed installation information in the README of the repositories

 ## 3. Environment variables

-`VDistrict` needs a couple of environment variables to AixLib Modelica library, itself and to geospatial libraries, these libraries come with the installation of QGIS.
+`vDistrict` needs a couple of environment variables to AixLib Modelica library, itself and to geospatial libraries, these libraries come with the installation of QGIS.
 After you have successfully installed the latest QGIS version (e.g. using https://qgis.org/download/ ).

-Now you need to set a specific environment variable for the conda python environment.
-In your anaconda environment you will find a folder called `etc/conda` with sub folders `activate.d` and `deactivate.d` (if you do not find them, just create them).
-In each of these sub folders you should create a file called `env_vars.bat`.
+To set these environment variables for your conda Python environment, navigate to the `etc/conda` directory in your Anaconda environment.
+If the subfolders `activate.d` and `deactivate.d` do not exist, create them.
+In each subfolder, create a file named `env_vars.bat` and modify it as follows:
-Modify the file as follows:

-`etc/conda/activate.d`:
+`etc/conda/activate.d/env_vars.bat`:

         set OSGEO4W_ROOT=Path/to/your/QGIS
         set PYTHONPATH=[...]/vDistrict